pedroandreou/Gallery-of-Terror-Dreams/README.md

-<h1 align="center" style="color:red;">Gallery of Terror Dreamms</h1>
+<h1 align="center" style="color:red;">Gallery of Terror Dreams</h1>

 ## 📰 Description
 Introducing Terror Dreams 😱🔪 - an app that masterfully weaves the chilling essence of Texas Chainsaw-style horror with the spine-tingling soundtrack of The Exorcist.
-Drawing inspiration from the 2003 Texas Chainsaw Massacre Official Trailer #1 (at 1:19) 🎬 and the eerie, iconic Exorcist music 🎶, this app transforms ordinary text into a blood-curdling, heart-pounding experience 💀.
+Drawing inspiration from [the 2003 Texas Chainsaw Massacre Official Trailer #1](https://www.youtube.com/watch?v=janre4HxsX4) (at 1:19) 🎬 and the eerie, iconic [Exorcist music](https://www.youtube.com/watch?v=Hj83ugShbic) 🎶, this app transforms ordinary text into a blood-curdling, heart-pounding experience 💀.

 Terror Dreams takes artistic liberties to craft a cinematic horror experience that captures your attention and enhances your senses 👻.
 With this app, you can now conjure the bone-chilling atmosphere of classic horror films right on your device 📱, giving you the power to share the thrill with friends or keep it all to yourself 🤫.